 - Unique Internal ID: If you are integrating with an e-commerce or SaaS platform, use the unique internal ID from those systems to identify duplicate contacts.

-Identifying Duplicate Companies
+Finding Duplicate Companies in HubSpot

 The rules for identifying duplicate companies can be more varied due to the complexity of organizational structures.
-Here are some HubSpot properties to consider:

 - Company Domain Name: This is the primary identifier used by HubSpot to deduplicate companies.